Vasudeo Sitaram Bendrey

 Vasudeo Sitaram Bendrey (abbr.
-V. S. Bendrey) (died.
-16 July 1986) was historian, author, editor, translator and publisher in Marathi language.
-He is known as Bhishmacharya of Marathi History.
-He dedicated his work for research in Maharashtra history and wrote, edited and translated over 60 books on different history topics.
+V. S. Bendrey) was a historian, author, editor, translator and publisher in the Marathi language.
+Known as the Bhishmacharya of Marathi History, his research was dedicated to the history of Maharashtra.
+He wrote, edited and translated over 60 books on various history topics.

-He is well known for searching first known image of Shivaji.
-Before this image, the look of Shivaji was not known to people.
+Most popularly, he is known for discovering the earliest known image of Shivaji.
+Before this discovery, the appearance of Shivaji was unknown.

-With research of many years he wrote first full-proof biography of Sambhaji, son of Shivaji and second Chhatrapati of Maratha Empire.
-This book technically clarified the image of Sambhaji.
-He also searched the actual samādhi of Sambhaji which is located in Vadhu Budruk village in Pune District, Maharashtra.
+His first biography was on Sambhaji, Shivaji's son and second Chhatrapati of the Maratha Empire; published after years of extensive research.

+He also conducted research on the actual samādhi of Sambhaji, which is located in Vadhu Budruk village in Pune District, Maharashtra.

-He wrote the book Sadhan Chikitsa in 1928.
-This book was considered to be his first historical volume because many historians of the time considered it to be a must read book for aspiring historians and researchers of Maratha history.
+He is the author of the book Sadhan Chikitsa published in 1928.
+This book was considered to be his first historical volume, many contemporary historians considering it to be a must-read book for aspiring historians and researchers of Maratha history.

-His other notable work includes the books on Sant Tukaram, Rajaram I, Shahaji, Maloji.
-He was also member of committee of deciding the actual birth date of Shivaji aka Shiv Jayanti formed by Government of Maharashtra in 1966.
+His other notable works included the books on Sant Tukaram, Rajaram I, Shahaji, Maloji.
+He was also a member of the committee which decided the actual birth date of Shivaji, also known as Shiv Jayanti, that was formed by the Government of Maharashtra in 1966.

 Early life

 Bendrey was born in a Chandraseniya Kayastha Prabhu (CKP) family from Maharashtra.

 His early education took place in Pen, and he completed his matriculation at Wilson high school in Mumbai.
-In those days you were required to be 16 years old to take the matriculation exam, but Bendrey was very much ready to take this exam when he was 14 years old.
-For those two years, he took an unpaid internship at the offices of the Railway audit.
-During his stint as an unpaid intern, he mastered shorthand and stenography in a period of three months.
+At the time, the matriculation exam age requirement was 16, but Bendrey took the exam at just the age of 14 years old.
+For those two years, he took an unpaid internship at the offices of the railway audit.
+During his stint as an unpaid intern, he mastered shorthand in three months.
 His ability to master shorthand in a short period earned him a gold medal.
-His strive, dedication and work ethic and ability to make decisions was noticed by his superiors who recommended him to become a second level gazetted officer.
+He became noticed by his superiors for his work ethic, and they recommended him to become a second level gazetted officer.
 Mr J.G.
-Converton who was the director of Education saw a great potential in VS Bendrey and encouraged and supported him in making the research of the history of the Maratha's as his main career.
-Among his prominent works was his work on two volumes on Shivaji, one volume on the life of Sambhaji, and works on the "abhangs" of Sant Tukaram.
+Converton, the Director of Education, saw potential in Bendrey and encouraged him to pursue researching the history of the Maratha's as his career.

+Among his prominent works were his two volumes on Shivaji, one volume on the life of Sambhaji, and works on the "abhangs" of Sant Tukaram.
 He retired at the age of 55 to pursue his passion in writing and researching Maratha history.

 He lived for 92 years and spent all the time he had working on his research into the history of Maratha's.
 His last work was on Sant Tukaram; he died before the book was published.
 This task was completed by his son Ravindra Bendrey.
 He died on 16 July 1986 at his home in Mumbai.